NormalVR/Normcore-Documentation/docs/guides/setting-up-a-networked-meta-avatar.md

 In addition, it will set the Local Avatar and Remote Avatar prefabs for the **MetaAvatar**.
 These prefabs are provided for your convience as part of the Realtime Meta package, but if you want to change the settings of these, you can create your own copies, modify them as you see fit and assign them here.

-Once the setup is complete, turn the Meta Avatar game object into a prefab by dragging it into your project folder.
+Once the setup is complete, turn the Meta Avatar game object into a prefab by dragging it from the hierarchy into the resources folder of your project.
 Then assign it as the Local Avatar Prefab for the **RealtimeAvatarManager** you created earlier.
+Also, be sure to remove the existing copy from the root of the scene.

 ![](./setting-up-a-networked-meta-avatar/realtime-avatar-manager.png "Realtime Avatar Manager Component")